tskit-dev/tskit/docs/python-api.rst

-When inserting many rows with standard infinite sites mutations (i.e., ancestral state is "0"), it is more efficient to construct the numpy arrays directly than to create a list of strings and use :func:`.pack_strings`.
+When inserting many rows with standard infinite sites mutations (i.e., ancestral state is "0"), it is more efficient to construct the numpy arrays directly than to create a list of strings and use :func:`pack_strings`.
 When doing this, it is important to note that it is the **encoded** byte values that are stored; by default, we use UTF8 (which corresponds to ASCII for simple printable characters).::